magnesj/ResInsight/docs/SimulationWells.md

 - **Pipe Radius Scale** Scaling the pipe radius by the average i,j cell size.
 - **Sphere Radius Scale** Scaling connection cell spheres radius by the average i,j cell size.

-Open Simulation Wells will be drawn with a slightly larger radius than open wells.
-This makes open wells easier to see if they occupy the same cells as a closed one.
+Open Simulation Wells will be drawn with a slightly larger radius than closed wells.
+This makes open wells easier to see when they occupy the same cells as a closed one.

 ### Colors